integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 Defenders of the tests note that they feature lots of questions and that no single answer can disqualify an applicant.
 Certain patterns of answers, however, can and do disqualify them.
 And we do not know what those patterns are.
-We're not told what the tests are looking for.
+We’re not told what the tests are looking for.
 The process is entirely opaque.
-What's worse, after the model is calibrated by technical experts, it receives precious little feedback.
+What’s worse, after the model is calibrated by technical experts, it receives precious little feedback.

 Sports provide a good contrast here.
 Most professional basketball teams